 The COVA study evaluates the therapeutic efficacy and the safety of Sarconeos (BIO101) as a treatment to prevent further respiratory deterioration in patients who experience severe respiratory manifestations due to COVID-19.

 The Coronavirus SARS-CoV-2 can cause Acute Respiratory Distress Syndrome (ARDS) by disrupting the renin angiotensin system (RAS), which has a key role in regulating respiratory function.
 It is believed that SARS-CoV-2 enters the lung cells using the Angiotensin 2 Converting Enzyme (ACE-2), a key enzyme in the RAS, inhibiting the system’s protective arm.

 Sarconeos (BIO101) activates the MAS receptor, a key component of the protective arm of the RAS, and has been shown to significantly improve respiratory function in several preclinical models.

 Sarconeos (BIO101) has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia (the phase 2b study, SARA-INT, is currently underway).
 Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD).
-COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases
+COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases.

 In the context of the world crisis caused by COVID-19, the aim of Biophytis is to bring in the shortest time a medical treatment that will help to prevent further respiratory deterioration in individuals who present with severe respiratory manifestations of COVID-19.
 Biophytis is bringing its expertise in ageing science to a patient population particularly susceptible to such deterioration, as old age and frailty are important risk factors.

 The study is titled: “Testing the efficacy and safety of BIO101, for the prevention if respiratory deterioration, in patients with SARS-CoV-2 pneumonia (COVA study)” and is designed as a global Phase 2/3, randomized, double-blind, placebo-controlled, adaptive and seamless design study, with 2 parts:

-The primary endpoint is all cause mortality or signs of respiratory failure, secondary and exploratory endpoints will include, safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the Renin-Angiotensin System (RAS), target of Sarconeos (BIO101), will also be evaluated.
+The primary endpoint is confirmation of the effect of Sarconeos (BIO101) in preventing further respiratory deterioration.
+Secondary and exploratory endpoints include, safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the RAS, the target of Sarconeos (BIO101).